alexch/codelikethis/README.md

 ## Projects

 Currently a project consists of a markdown file in the `public/projects/` directory e.g. `public/projects/foo.md`.
-It is viewable via the path `/project/foo` (note the pluralization difference and lack of file extension).
+It is viewable via the path `/projects/foo` (note the lack of file extension).

 To declare a project is a bit scattershot.
 It can be referenced in several places: